octet-stream/jiti-class-properties-issue/readme.md

 # The problem

 Jiti fails to run code with TS legacy decorators on properties if they're not initialized in constructor.
-Such code is valid and you may see it in server-side projects, such as those using [`Mikro ORM`](https://mikro-orm.io/).
+Such code is valid for TypeScript and Node.js (when compiled via tsc) and you may see it in server-side projects, such as those using [`Mikro ORM`](https://mikro-orm.io/).

 Here's typical example for Mikro ORM entity: